travis-ci/docs-travis-ci-com/user/code-climate.md

     WebMock.disable_net_connect!(allow: %w{codeclimate.com})

+One way to do this is to add the following to your `spec_helper.rb` file:

+    # whitelist codeclimate.com so test coverage can be reported
+    config.after(:suite) do
+      WebMock.disable_net_connect!(:allow => 'codeclimate.com')
+    end

 #### I want to use Code Climate with parallel builds

 Code Climate currently doesn't aggregate test coverage results across multiple